hyunsooda/typeinfer/README.md

 - Test
 `cargo test`

 - TODO
-    - Prepare function paramater
+    - Build an environment for a function parameter
-    - (Done) More accurate precision (ovewrite types in control-flow statements)
     - Implement call graph
-    - (3) Consider to debloat control flow statements (for-loop, switch, etc)
+    - Consider to debloat control flow statements (for-loop, switch, etc)
     - Find entry point and run analysis from there
-    - (Done) Add scope-level annotation
-    - (1) The current implementation is object-insensitive.
+    - The current implementation is object-insensitive.
 Consider to change as object-sensitive
-    - (2) Consider array
+    - Consider array
-    - Differenciate the semantic of `let` and `var`
+    - differentiate the semantic of `let` and `var`
-    - (0) Seperate pre-analysis (debloat crate) as another crate
+    - Seperate pre-analysis (debloat crate) as another crate